 (Biodiversity Data Centre)

-Making the final illustrations involved creating dozens of images as separate layers, and then combining them and rearranging depending on the text and its length.
+Making the final illustrations involved creating dozens of images as separate layers, and then combining them and rearranging depending on the text and the client's feedback.
 This strategy helped adapt the content to the client's feedback much faster than amending a one-layer image.